jgndev/posts/five-core-tech-skills-2025.md

 There are five core skills that are the backbone of tech.
 Linux, Networking, Containers, Python and Web Servers.

-All of these can be learned in your homelab adn you'll pick up the skills that will set you up for success in any role you might be interested in - and set you apart from the people who skipped learning them.
+All of these can be learned in your homelab and doing so you'll pick up the skills that will set you up for success in any role you might be interested in.

 The best part is you can master all of these in a super simple homelab using what you probably already have.
 Let’s break down why these skills are non-negotiable and how to get started for free in 2025.

 ## Why These 5 Core Skills Matter

-You might even be asking *why these specific 5 skills* and not something else like AI, Kubernetes or a new tool that everyone is talking about on Youtube.
+You might even be asking *why these specific 5 skills* and not something else like AI, Kubernetes or that new tool that everyone is talking about on popular Youtube channels.

-If you have a solid grasp on Linux, Networking, Containers, Python and Web Servers you will have the most important fundamentals and can go confidently in any direction you want.
+If you have a solid grasp on Linux, Networking, Containers, Python and Web Servers you will have the most important fundamentals and can go confidently and easily in any direction you want.
 These skills compliment each other so well they become a superpower when used together.

-You need at least a basic understanding of all five, but I recommend learning at least two or three to an advanced level.
+You need at least a working knowledge of all five, but I recommend learning at least three to an advanced level.
 For example if you were a wizard with Linux, Python and Networking and competent wth Containers and Web Servers you are set up for success in many roles in tech and can pick the thing you are most interested in with a rock solid foundation.